 Thank you for your interest in the Local Spark Award!
-The League of Wisconsin Municipalities and WEA Trust are now hosting the sixth annual Local Spark Award, granting three $3,000 awards to Wisconsin cities and villages.
+Each year the League of Wisconsin Municipalities and WEA Trust grant three $3,000 awards to Wisconsin cities and villages.
 Our goal is to support local people with the vision, passion and drive to spark something special in their community.

 Congratulations to our 2018 Local Spark Award Winners!